United States Space Forces – Central

-The United States Space Forces Central (USSPACEFOR-CENT) is the United States Space Force component field command to the United States Central Command.
+The United States Space Forces – Central (USSPACEFOR-CENT) is the United States Space Force component field command to the United States Central Command.
 Headquartered at MacDill Air Force Base, Florida, it plans, coordinates, supports, and conducts employment of space operations across the full range of military operations, including security cooperation, in support of the combatant command's objectives.
 It was activated on 2 December 2022.

 History

 Director of Space Forces, U.S. Air Forces Central

-USSPACEFORINDOPAC's presence in the United States Central Command traces back to the director of space forces (DIRSPACEFOR) construct before the establishment of the Space Force.
+USSPACEFOR-CENT’s presence in the United States Central Command traces back to the director of space forces (DIRSPACEFOR) construct before the establishment of the Space Force.
 When the Space Force was still Air Force Space Command, there would be a space operations officer called the DIRSPACEFOR in every air service component command that would advise the air component commander on matters relating to space operations.
 As such, there was a director of space forces assigned to United States Air Forces Central.